389ds/389ds.github.io/docs/389ds/design/nunc-stans.md

     tevent, and support for others can be added.
 -   A thread safe wrapper around the event framework.
 -   Support for I/O events with a timeout, which means we do not have to keep looping over active connections to look for idle ones.
+-   Minimizes the use of mutexes with lock free data structures.

 Use Cases
 ---------